Opportunity, Access, and Inclusion

 Reporting Instances of Bias

-- In Englewood Schools, we are committed to fostering a learning environment that is safe, inclusive, and engaging for all people that make up the beautiful mosaic of our community.
-As such, we will not tolerate bias, microaggressions, identity-based bullying or otherwise discriminatory behavior, whether that is directed toward a student, staff member, or family member.
-If you witness or experience a potentially biased incident based on a person's identity, ability, or culture, please contact us.
+- If you witness or experience a potentially biased incident based on a person's identity, ability, or culture, please contact us to report the incident.
 You may use the flowchart below to guide you in this process.

 To discuss or report an instance of bias, contact Dr. Rana Razzaque: